FACULTY STRUCTURE AND CAPACITY-BUILDING

 return to information menu

 THIERRY and INSIL (the international higher institute for leadership in France) are associate institutions.
-The INSIL faculty members' course teaching roles and courses are on prior approval by the French higher education authority (re.
+The INSIL faculty members' course teaching roles and courses require prior approval by the French higher education authority (re.
 Code de l'Education, the education laws of France).
-THIERRY retains its sovereign right of appointing its own faculty members, including for guest lectureships.
+In Belgium THIERRY retains a sovereign right of appointing its own faculty members, including for guest lectureships.